-Nominated individuals in the business, by virtue of their regulatory designation as a Senior Manager or Certified Function, are deemed to satisfy fitness and propriety requirements on an ongoing basis through the following processes:
+Nominated individuals in the business, by virtue of their regulatory designation as a Senior Manager, Certified Function or notified non-executive director ("Notified NED") are deemed to satisfy fitness and propriety requirements on an ongoing basis through the following processes:

-Prior to the taking up of a new appointment, all Senior Managers and Certified Functions are subject to a criminal record check and a regulatory reference check from financial services firms covering the previous six years of employment, including those in overseas jurisdictions;

-- Prior to their approval, Senior Managers may be interviewed by one or more of the regulators in order to determine their fitness to perform the role for which they are applying; - Prior to appointment as Certified Functions, these individuals are subject to an appropriate selection process, led by Human Resources ("HR"), which determines their fitness to perform the role for which they are applying; - All Senior Managers and Certified Functions are subject to an annual re-assessment of their fitness and propriety.
-This involves a self-assessment and declaration of their honesty, integrity and financial soundness, followed by a review and sign-off by the respective Heads of Compliance and HR; and - In the event a non-executive director ("NED") is not also an approved Senior Manager ('a notified NED'), they will still be subject to the company's pre-appointment checks and post-appointment annual re-assessment of their fitness and propriety.
+- Prior to the taking up of a new appointment, all Senior Managers, Certified Functions and Notified NEDs are subject to a criminal record check and a regulatory reference check from financial services firms covering the previous six years of employment, including those in overseas jurisdictions; - Prior to their approval, Senior Managers may be interviewed by one or more of the regulators in order to determine their fitness to perform the role for which they are applying; - Prior to their appointment, Certified Functions are subject to an appropriate selection process, led by Human Resources ("HR"), which determines their fitness to perform the role for which they are applying; - Senior Managers, Certified Functions and Notified NEDs are subject to an annual reassessment of their fitness and propriety.
+This involves a self-assessment and declaration of their honesty, integrity and financial soundness, followed by a review and sign-off by the respective Heads of Compliance and HR; and - Executive Senior Managers and Certified Functions are subject to an ongoing performance assessment by their line managers throughout the year to ensure they remain capable of performing the responsibilities set out in their respective role profiles and performance objectives; unsatisfactory performance serves as a trigger to formally assess their fitness and propriety outside of the annual cycle.